solrak29/ecba/Readme.md

 ```
 **Todo**
 ```
+20180422 Have to see how we make sure dependant modules have the correct function implmeneted.
+It seems something like the template design patter here.
 20180415 Test Console interface by having console read and write and/or integrated with controller for testing (need to decide which test is viable).
          I'ts a question of time, but discipoine would mean that interface should be testable as a standlone.
          This would mean that the conosle could function as chat interface.